-ICBF's main office and database computers are based at Highfield House which is a property owned by Shinagh Estates Limited (SEL) near Bandon, Co.
+In 2021, ICBF's main office and database computers remained at Highfield House which is a property owned by Shinagh Estates Limited (SEL) near Bandon, Co.
 Cork.
-Our planned move to Ballincollig in 2020 was delayed and we now expect this to happen in 2021.
+Our planned move to Ballincollig in 2021 was delayed and but has now happened in the spring of 2022.